Photo by Carla Leví

 Gonzalo Garrido-Lecca is a composer born in Peru.
 His works include several compositions for symphonic orchestra, diverse chamber ensembles, electronic media, piano solo, and voice.
 He has also written incidental music for theatre, film, choreographies, and video art.
 Among his chief works for orchestra are Solar, Tarkas, and Danza de la tierra.
 Among his chamber works Alemí, Octatonic Dances, Fábulas, and Trio ritual exemplify his esthetic stance.

-He has collaborated with the National Symphony Orchestra of Peru, The Philharmonic Orchestra of Lima, The Fort Worth Symphony Orchestra, North/South Consonance, ConTempus Ensemble, The Verdehr Trio, saxophonist Thimothy McAllister, Dolce Suono Ensemble, condutor Miguel Harth-Bedoya, conductor Carlos Andrés Botero, conductor Fernando Valcárcel, guitarrist Raúl garcía Zárate, video artist Mustafa Hulusi, choreographer Patricia Awapara, Circulo Trio, flutist Emily Roberts, pianist Mario Alvarado, librettist Maritza Nuñez, violinist Daniela Diaz, Ensemble Surbon, among many others.
-Upcoming projects include an orchestral piece commissioned by the LA Philharmonic and Gustavo Dudamel, to be performed in May 26-29, 2022, in Los Angeles.
+He has collaborated with the LA philharmonic, Gustavo Dudamel, North/South Consonance, ConTempus Ensemble, Vivazza sinfonietta of Germany, Y music, National Symphony Orchestra of Peru, The Philharmonic Orchestra of Lima, The Fort Worth Symphony Orchestra, The Verdehr Trio, saxophonist Thimothy McAllister, Dolce Suono Ensemble, condutor Miguel Harth-Bedoya, conductor Carlos Andrés Botero, conductor Fernando Valcárcel, guitarrist Raúl garcía Zárate, video artist Mustafa Hulusi, choreographer Patricia Awapara, Circulo Trio, flutist Emily Roberts, pianist Mario Alvarado, violinist Daniela Diaz, Ensemble Surbon, among many others.